anazalu/tdl-rest-api-cypress/README.md

 npx cypress open
 ```
 Then, select E2E Testing, choose a browser and press Start E2E Testing, click a spec name.
-Console logs (F12) with request and response body appear here, but somehow cannot be seen in Mochawesome browser report.
+Console logs (F12) with request and response body appear here, but currently cannot be seen in Mochawesome browser report.

 #### Execution report can be found at /results/mochawesome.json